linzhoucool/ObjectOrientedJavascript/ES6 exercises.md

 ```

 use a template literal to produce the following string.
+Feel free to add more than one line of code.

 ```
 There are 4 people on the tooling team.